Neuroscience · Body

 If cocaine jams the vacuum cleaner, crystal meth (methamphetamine) turns the vacuum into a leaf blower running in reverse while setting the warehouse on fire.

-Methamphetamine slips directly through cellular membranes (it doesn't need an open gate — it's that lipid-soluble).
-Once inside the pre-synaptic neuron, it invades the VMAT-2 storage vesicles — the protective vaults where dopamine and norepinephrine are stored to keep them from damaging the cell's interior.
+Methamphetamine slips directly through cellular membranes; it doesn't need an open gate, since it's that lipid-soluble.
+Once inside the pre-synaptic neuron, it invades the VMAT-2 storage vesicles, the protective vaults where dopamine and norepinephrine are normally kept so they don't damage the cell's interior.
 Meth ruptures these vesicles, spilling massive reactive pools of neurotransmitter directly into the cytoplasm.

 Then it gets worse.
 Meth forces the Dopamine Transporter to run completely in reverse.
 Instead of recycling dopamine back into the cell, the transporter starts pumping the massive internal flood out into the synaptic cleft, independent of any actual thought or environmental trigger.

 The synaptic dopamine concentration spikes by roughly 1200%, sustained for up to 24 hours.
-The neurochemical dashboard is not modulated.
-It is detonated.
+The neurochemical dashboard isn't modulated here.
+It's detonated.

 The Catastrophic ATP Bankruptcy

-Sustaining this artificial state of hyper-metabolism requires a toll that biological tissue cannot safely pay.
+Sustaining this artificial state of hyper-metabolism demands a toll that biological tissue simply cannot pay safely.

-Because neurons are firing continuously at manic frequency, their delicate electrical gradients are wiped out.
-To keep them from dying, the sodium-potassium pumps (Na⁺/K⁺-ATPase) — already the single largest consumer of ATP in the human body — have to run at maximum, around the clock, to reset the cell's charge.
+Because neurons are firing continuously at manic frequency, their delicate electrical gradients get wiped out.
+To keep them from dying, the sodium-potassium pumps (Na⁺/K⁺-ATPase), already the single largest consumer of ATP in the human body, have to run at maximum, around the clock, just to reset the cell's charge.

-To fuel them, mitochondria are pushed into permanently hyper-accelerated cellular respiration.
-This extreme rate of production generates an overwhelming storm of reactive oxygen species (ROS) — cellular free radicals.
+To fuel that, mitochondria get pushed into permanently hyper-accelerated cellular respiration.
+That extreme rate of production generates an overwhelming storm of reactive oxygen species (ROS), which are essentially cellular free radicals.
 These free radicals tear through the mitochondrial membranes and permanently destroy the protein complexes of the electron transport chain.

 Your cellular power plants are literally burned out by their own hyper-production.

 When the drug clears, the user enters an energetic black hole.
-The mitochondria have been structurally eviscerated by the free-radical storm.
+The mitochondria have been structurally gutted by the free-radical storm.
 The body has lost its baseline capacity to generate ATP.
-Coupled with severe dopamine receptor downregulation, the user experiences profound physical prostration, chronic fatigue, and anhedonia — the total biological inability to manufacture energy or feel motivation.
+Combined with severe dopamine receptor downregulation, the user experiences profound physical prostration, chronic fatigue, and anhedonia, a total biological inability to manufacture energy or feel motivated about anything.

 The entire stack has been gutted.